Jeremy Cousins QC

 Languages: Working knowledge of Italian and French

-Jeremy Cousins QC practises in commercial, commercial chancery (including trusts), professional negligence and property litigation and is continuously instructed in high-profile and/or high-value cases in these areas.
+Jeremy Cousins QC practises in commercial, commercial chancery (including trusts), professional negligence and real estate litigation and is continuously instructed in high-profile and/or high-value cases in these areas.
 He is well known for his particular expertise in banking and banking related disputes.
 His practice in these areas frequently involves him in Channel Islands work.
 His ability to deal with ever more complex cases in a calm and measured way makes him a firm favourite among his clients.

 Over many years he has had substantial practices in the Midlands as well as London and from 2002-2006 he was chairman of the Midland Chancery and Commercial Bar Association.
 In 2007 he was appointed to sit as a Deputy High Court Judge in QBD and Chancery matters.